-Children are defined as persons under the age of 18 who have been engaged or at risk of engaging in the worst forms of child labor as defined by ILO Convention 182, or those under the legal working age of the countries and who are engaged or at risk of engaging in other hazardous and/or exploitive activities.
+Children are defined as persons under the age of 18 who have been engaged or at risk of engaging in the worst forms of child labor, or those under the legal working age of Pakistan and who are engaged or at risk of engaging in other hazardous and/or exploitive activities.
 Under this solicitation, at-risk children are defined as siblings of working children, or children living in areas with a high incidence of exploitive child labor.